-At the same time, moreover, the move would signal a long-overdue shift towards aproactive strategy vis-à-vis IMF governance reforms whereby Europe could finally break with the current “wait-and-delay” tactic, precisely at a moment when it needs powerful allies within the fund membership in order to erect a credible global firewall.
-France, Germany and Italy would together help set the right tone for ongoing G-20 and IMF negotiations, where many non-European shareholders are expected to contribute to a sizable increase in the IMF’s financial capacity.
-This would, as well, jumpstart the forthcoming round of negotiations on the redistribution of the voting rights that will have to be finalised by January 2014, with Europe, this time, no longer in a defensive mode.
+The move would signal a long-overdue shift towards aproactive strategy vis-à-vis IMF governance reforms whereby Europe could finally break with the current “wait-and-delay” tactic, precisely at a moment when it needs powerful allies within the fund membership in order to erect a credible global firewall.
+France, Germany, and Italy would together help set the right tone for ongoing G-20 and IMF negotiations, where many non-European shareholders are expected to contribute to a sizable increase in the IMF’s financial capacity.
+This would, as well, jumpstart the forthcoming round of negotiations on the redistribution of the voting rights that will have to be finalized by January 2014, with Europe, this time, no longer in a defensive mode.
 Read more

 © The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.